 Covid-19 Special Measures

-According to the grant rules, the research work at the Archives in Florence is expected to start within 2021.
-Nonetheless, depending on the evolution of the current COVID-19 epidemic, and in particular in the case of possible limitations to travels at national and international level, the awarding of the grant – for successful candidates – may be carried out to 2022.
+According to the grant rules, the research work at the Archives in Florence is expected to start within 2022.
+Nonetheless, depending on the evolution of the current COVID-19 epidemic, and in particular in the case of possible limitations to travels at national and international level, the awarding of the grant – for successful candidates – may be extended to a later date.